muktihari/fit/docs/usage.md

 ### Discard FIT File Sequences

-When handling a chained fit file, sometimes we only want to decode a certain file type, let's say a Course File, while discarding other file types.
+When handling a chained FIT file, sometimes we only want to decode a certain file type, let's say a Course File, while discarding other file types.
 Instead of unecessarily decode all the file types but we don't use all of them, we can just discard it.
 Discard directs the Decoder to efficiently just discard the bytes without doing unnecessary work.

 ```go
     ...